-- Behaved in a way that has harmed a child, or may have harmed a child, or - Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children
+- Behaved in a way that has harmed a child, or may have harmed a child, or - Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-It applies regardless of whether the alleged abuse took place in the school.
+It applies regardless wherever alleged abuse took place.
 Allegations against a teacher who is no longer teaching and historical allegations of abuse will be referred to the police.